-Sun 9 Jan 2022 03:45 EST
+- Sun 9 Jan 2022 03.45 EST - f year old

 More and more people around the world are suffering because their immune systems can no longer tell the difference between healthy cells and invading micro-organisms.
 Disease defences that once protected them are instead attacking their tissue and organs.